 - a.
 Interest received on credit sales. - b.
 Discounts received from Pennsylvania for timely remitting of sales tax. - c.
 Damages/awards settlements received, except for personal injuries cases.
 Both punitive and compensatory damages received in personal injury actions are excluded when physical sickness or injury has occurred.
 Punitive damages awarded on a personal injury claim where no physical sickness or injury has occurred, such as awards made in defamation actions, are taxable income for determining correct net profits. - 8.
 In determining a taxpayer's net profits subject to tax under the provisions of the Resolutions and Ordinances, the net profit of each business activity is to be determined separately with reference only to the gross income and expenses of that business and without mixing the income of one activity with the expenses of another.
-Persons engaged in more than one business activity during the tax year may not offset a loss in one activity class against the gain in another activity class.
-The tax is imposed on the net profit of each business activity separately.
-A loss incurred from a profession, business activity or venture, regardless of the nature, may be deducted from the person's earned income/compensation within the same tax year.
-Such loss may not be deducted from a spouse's earned income/compensation.
+Persons engaged in more than one business activity during the tax year may offset a loss in one business activity against the gain in another business activity.
+The tax is imposed on the net profit of all business activity.
+A loss incurred from a profession, business activity or venture, regardless of the nature, may not be deducted from compensation, however a net loss may be deducted from the net profit of any other business activity.